 On 7 May 1945 all the internees were released, but SS units recaptured non-Yugoslav prisoners and used them as a human shield during their retreat to Carinthia through the Ljubelj tunnel.
 They were later liberated by the partisan army in Rosental.

 The first vehicles passed through the more than 1500 metres long tunnel as early as in 1944, but the construction of the road and tunnel, which lies at an elevation of 1069 metres, was not completed until autumn 1963.

-The National Museum of Contemporary History and the Tržič Museum in cooperation with the Municipality of Tržič have arranged a memorial room in the basement of the former guardhouse, where the personal effects of inmates are displayed. there is also a symbolic display of the crematorium above which the numbers of inmates are hanging.
+The National Museum of Contemporary History and the Tržič Museum in cooperation with the Municipality of Tržič have arranged a memorial room in the basement of the former guardhouse, where the personal effects of inmates are displayed.
+There is also a symbolic display of the crematorium above which are suspended the numbers of inmates.
 On display are also the original tools used for digging the tunnel for the Reich, from shovels and picks to wheelbarrows.
 Through the schedule of residence the visitor passes into the personal part, where clothing and footwear with characteristic blue and white striping and personal letters that the internees secretly sent to and received from their families can be viewed.

 contact and further information

 T: 04 59 71 536 / 051 627 057